5 min read By Mike VanVickle

 Not all energy auditors have extensive multifamily building experience.
 When selecting an auditor, prioritize those with specific multifamily background who understand:

-• Tenant communication and access coordination
+• Tenant communication and access coordination (they’ve navigated this before)

-• Multifamily-specific benchmarking approaches
+• Multifamily-specific benchmarking approaches (accounting for mixed metering, occupancy variability)

 • Practical implementation challenges in occupied residential buildings